learn-co-curriculum/phase-1-maintaining-a-blog/README.md

 Blogging is an investment in yourself.
 It's a space in which you can showcase what you've learned, strengthen and explore what you're learning and contribute to the larger tech community.

-And above all, it's fun! **Don't think that every blog post you write must be ground breaking.** Your blog is your space to explore what you're learning, and keep in mind that there are a lot of beginners out there that will benefit from you sharing what you're learning at every stage of your development as a developer.
+And above all, it's fun! **Don't think that every blog post you write must be ground-breaking.** Your blog is your space to explore what you're learning, and keep in mind that there are a lot of beginners out there that will benefit from you sharing what you're learning at every stage of your development as a developer.

 Read on for some tips on getting started!